 The expenditure forecast for 2021 is a total of 1.75 billion, out of which 1,068.59 million for Cas and first accommodation facilities but the actual expenditure is not known at the time of writing.

 Funding for the reception system expansion due to the Ukrainian and Afghan crisis

-For the activation of3,000 additional SAI places, first programmed for asylum seekers from Afghanistan and later also for people fleeing from Ukraine, DL no. 139 of 8 October 2021 established an increase in the funds allocated to the National Fund for Asylum, of 11,335,320 euros for 2021 and of 44,971,650 euros for each year in 2022 and 2023, taken from the MOI resources relating, for the respective years, to the activation, rental and management of detention and reception centres for migrants.
+For the activation of 3,000 additional SAI places, initially programmed for asylum seekers from Afghanistan and later also for people fleeing from Ukraine, DL no. 139 of 8 October 2021 established an increase in the funds allocated to the National Fund for Asylum, of 11,335.320 euros for 2021 and of 44,971,650 euros for each year in 2022 and 2023, taken from the MOI resources relating, for the respective years, to the activation, rental and management of detention and reception centres for migrants.

 To cover the costs for the creation of 3,000 new S.A.I. places, to be granted to people escaped from Ukraine, the L 28/2022 provides for the use of a portion of the National Fund for asylum, and precisely: 37,702,260 € for the year 2022 and 44,971,650 € for each of the years 2023 and 2024.

 To cover the 54,162,000 euros needed for activating new CAS and first governmental reception facilities it is provided to reduce the Fund for economic policy interventions.

 Article 44 (3) of DL 50 of 17 May 2022 converted by L. 91 of 15 July 2022, allocated 112,749.000€ for the response to displacement from Ukraine in 2022.